KiraResari/ceal-chronicler-f/Protocol.md

   * Trying to load a chronicle while a location is opened causes an `PointInTimeNotFoundException`
   * I could go into detail in analyzing this, but I'm fairly certain that the issue here (and it would probably also happen in the character view) is that loading a chronicle while inside a view presently does not return to the overview view, which naturally causes trouble if the loaded chronicle has different points in times, characters and locations
   * Yes, that was an easy fix!
+* Okay, so, next I want a location to display the characters that are present at it and allow navigation to it
+  * This is going to be similar to how the current location is displayed in the character view, only editable
+  * Yesh!
+This was pretty straightforward to accomplish!

 # TODO